DateMarch 20, 2013

 - Share your Vision – get the support you need from your family, your friends, and your team at work.
 This will challenge others to have a similar focus in life and help you reach your goals quicker.
 The synergistic effect of people sharing the same definition of success will have a ripple effect that will help more people than if you just go it alone.

-This is one of the values Renaissance Executive Forum members get from our Top Executive Peer Groups.
-If you would like to learn more, come join us at our next “Open Forum” and see what it’s like to be in a peer advisory setting with other Owners, CEO’s and Presidents, who are driving toward success.
+This is one of the values Renaissance Executive Forum members get from our Top Executive Peer to Peer Groups.
+If you would like to learn more, come join us at our next meeting and see what it’s like to be in a peer advisory setting with other Business Owners, CEO’s and Presidents, who are driving toward success.
 Fill out the form below and we can meet to talk about your plans and how our groups can support your goals.